 2. Leg Cramps

 It’s totally unfair.
 You’re not spending your days running a 5k (and if you are, hats off to you), so why are you experiencing leg cramps come nighttime?
-There might be many factors, from fatigue to a calcium or magnesium deficiency, or even dehydration, Today’s Parent found.
+There might be many factors, from fatigue to a calcium or magnesium deficiency, or even dehydration, Today’s Parent reported.
 While it’s a pain in the, um, leg, it’s more of a nuisance than anything else.

 Just the thought of your future baby might make your head spin with happiness, but pregnancy can also make it feel like the room is spinning, too.
 Your blood pressure might drop during pregnancy (i.e. hypotension), according to Healthline, and that can make you feel dizzy upon standing, especially during the first trimester.
 While you should always take it slow when you stand up, (and drink water to stay hydrated), dizziness can be a symptom of other more serious issues, Healthline reported, such as gestational diabetes or anemia.